alexanderivanov2424/Companata/README.md

 - navigate to ngrok path (probably in downloads)
 - run ngrok.exe
-- run command: ngrok http 8000
+- run command: ngrok http 3000
   If you have ngrok in your path like a normal person:
-- run command: ngrok http 8000
+- run command: ngrok http 3000

+2. Backend
+   navigate to: compananta/src/server
+   run: npm start

-2. Server
+3. Server
-   node index.js
+   navigate to: compananta/
+   run: npm start

 Kill Ngrok sessions:
 taskkill /f /im ngrok.exe

 //TODO:
 // P1: